Simran-Dhyani/mini-project-/README.md

 ## 🔧 Future Enhancements
 - Add a *computer/AI opponent*
 - Track *global play counts* using Firebase
-- Add *sound effects* for a more engaging experience
 - Implement *leaderboards* to compare scores

 ---